 Graham is Head of Applied Research, Production.
 He is leading a team of about 30 engineers developing next-generation production systems, including object-based audio, light field video, and applications of AI/ML in live production.
 He also runs BBC R&D's Graduate Scheme.

-His technical background is in image processing and computer vision, including augmented reality graphics for broadcast applications.
+His technical background is in image processing and computer vision, including augmented reality graphics for broadcast applications, including sports graphics and virtual studios.
 He holds an MA in Physics from the University of Oxford and a PhD in Electronic Systems Engineering from the University of Essex.

-Graham helped establish the BBC Audio Research Partnership, in which our audio team is working with 5 leading UK universities.
+Graham is the industry Principal Investigator for the AI4ME Prosperity Partnership launched in 2021 to develop technology for creating and delivering object-based media at scale.
+He also helped establish the BBC Audio Research Partnership, in which our audio team is working with 5 leading UK universities.
 He was a key player in the development of the award-winning Piero sports graphics system and the free-d camera tracking system for virtual studios.
-He was interviewed about his work at the first R&D in Session event in November 2012.
 His earlier work included motion-compensated standards conversion, which led to the Emmy-award-winning Alchemist standards converter.
 He also worked on video compression systems including HD-MAC, MPEG-2, and MPEG-4.
 He holds over 20 patents.
 Graham is a Visiting Professor at the University of Surrey.